Sadistic/oscp-certification/README.md

 # oscp-certification
 For CTFs/OSCP
 /////////////
-This is a clone devzspy oscp-certification repo all credit go to them for all files contained with in the repo
+This is a clone of devzspy oscp-certification repo all credit go to them for all files contained with in the repo